Trecate

 Trecate is a comune (municipality) in the Province of Novara in the Italian region Piedmont, located about 90 km northeast of Turin and about 9 km east of Novara.

-It harbors a major refinery complex for fuels and liquefied petroleum gas (LPG), serving northern and central Italy.
+It harbors a major refinery complex for fuels and liquefied petroleum gas (LPG), serving northern and central Italy, and also the Villafortuna oil field.
+It is also home to the Croce di Maltocraft brewery.

 It is served by Trecate railway station.